alanmathew224/Customer-Value-and-Retention-Analysis-for-a-UK-Online-Retailer/CAMPAIGN RECOMMENDATION.md

+## Introduction

+This document provides the detailed breakdown of all recommendations summarized in the Recommendation section of the main README.md.
+Each subsection below expands on the strategic actions, campaign guidelines, and operational improvements proposed for strengthening customer retention, accelerating revenue growth, and improving overall data-driven decision-making.

+## 1. Marketing Campaign Recommendation

+### 1.1 Segment × Status Campaign Matrix

+The table below outlines recommended marketing tactics by customer segment and lifecycle status, including the proposed campaign type, primary KPIs, preferred channels, and example offers.
+This matrix is intended to guide the execution of highly contextual and ROI-oriented campaigns.

 | Segment     | Status          | Priority | Campaign                     | Tactics                                                        | Channels                              | Timing                | Offer Example                                          | Key KPI                                | Customer Count | Total CLTV          | Average CLTV       |
 | ----------- | --------------- | -------- | ---------------------------- | -------------------------------------------------------------- | ------------------------------------- | --------------------- | ------------------------------------------------------ | -------------------------------------- | -------------- | ------------------- | ------------------ |